Donations down for Salvation Army Red Kettle Campaign

 SYRACUSE, N.Y.
 (WETM) – The Empire State Divisional Headquarters for the Salvation Army is reporting sluggish donations for the annual Red Kettle Campaign.

-Right now, the Salvation Army says it is 24% behind where it was last year with indicators that the needs they work to jeet are even greater.
+Right now, the Salvation Army says it is 24% behind where it was last year with indicators that the needs they work to meet are even greater.

 The Red Kettle donations fund the majority of The Salvation Army’s programs and services to help those in need year-round, including warming centers for the homeless, after-school programs for children and helping families escape poverty.